 KEEPERS of the Archive: Co-Editors and Co-Archivists

-Ann Angel Eberhardt and Helen Hayes Wykle began addressing the growing degradation and increasing dispersion of the archival collections at Pine Mountain Settlement School in 2000.
+Ann Angel Eberhardt and Helen Hayes Wykle began addressing the growing degradation and increasing dispersion and fragmentation of the archival collections at Pine Mountain Settlement School in 2000.
 In that same year, plans were made to establish a website that would highlight selected collections from the School.
-That modest plan soon became a journey of near 20 years.
-Ann and Helen are the administrators and editors of the <https://pinemountainsettlementschool.net> website.
-It is their vision that led to the efforts to bring disparate PMSS collections together and to initiate a digital web resource for the community.
-They share the responsibility and privilege of working to direct and manage the collection’s holdings at Pine Mountain Settlement School with the goal to stimulate better utilization of the collections by the School, the Community and the external community.
+That modest plan soon became a journey of over 20 years.
+Ann and Helen are the co-administrators and editors of this website at: https://pinemountainsettlementschool.net.
+It is their vision that led to the efforts to bring disparate PMSS collections together and to initiate a core digital web resource for the community.
+They share the responsibility and privilege of working to direct and manage the disparate holdings at Pine Mountain Settlement School with the goal to stimulate better utilization of the collections by the School and the external community.
 While interpretation and opinions are largely confined to the Blog, “Dancing in the Cabbage Patch, other interpretations and opinions expressed in association with materials from the collections are those of the two editors-administrators and may not necessarily represent those of Pine Mountain Settlement School.

-The archive initiative undertaken by Ann and Helen soon turned into an all-consuming post-retirement project that now approaches twenty years of engagement.
-Highly motivated by family ties to Pine Mountain Settlement School, both Ann and Helen enlisted a core of volunteers such as Anna Cumins Smith, one of our most loyal crew, a librarian from near Williamsburg, KY.; members of the Board of Trustees of Pine Mountain Settlement, (Karen Hudson, Colleen Ambrose, Mim Pride, Jamie Greene, III, and others) and several groups of sisters from the national sorority Alpha Sigma Tau located at colleges and universities in Ohio, West Virginia, Illinois, Pennsylvania, also assisted in processing the large collection of material.
+Dedicated volunteers such as Anna Cumins Smith, one of our most loyal volunteers, a librarian from near Williamsburg, KY.; members of the Board of Trustees of Pine Mountain Settlement, (Karen Hudson, Colleen Ambrose, Mim Pride, Jamie Greene, III, Deborah Thompson, and others) and the several groups of sorority sisters from the national sorority Alpha Sigma Tau located at colleges and universities in Ohio, West Virginia, Illinois, Pennsylvania, also assisted in processing the large collection of material.
 They were coordinated by the delightful Judy Lewis, the PMSS Community Coordinator.
 There have been many more interested persons who have given of their time and expertise, such as Sharon and Vic Fahrer, and Marissa and Ryan Leveskis, all from Asheville, NC.
-These volunteers, working eight hours and more each day for free room and board, made the “heavy lifting” part of the job doable and enjoyable and were essential to the early collections work.
+These volunteers, working eight hours and more each day for free room and board, made the “heavy lifting” part of the job doable and enjoyable and were essential to early collections preservation work.

-Of special note is the work completed by former Princeton conservator, scholar Scott Husby and Classics scholar Tracey Cullen who came to Pine Mountain to review the John Spelman III holdings.
+Of special note is the work initiated by former Princeton conservator, scholar Scott Husby and Classics scholar Tracey Cullen who came to Pine Mountain to review the artist John Spelman III holdings.
 Scott with his meticulous conservator skills contributed countless hours measuring and then creating special handmade enclosures (well over 130) for the John Spelman III linoleum and wood blocks used in many of the publications at the School and other projects.
-Spelman III was selected by the historian Thomas D. Clark’s book The Kentucky (1942), part of the Rivers of America series.
-The original blocks used in Spelman’s own publication At Home in the Hills, an architectural exploration of vernacular architecture in Harlan County, represent one of the more special holdings of the institution.
+Spelman III was selected by the historian Thomas D. Clark to illustrate his book The Kentucky (1942), a part of the Rivers of America series.
+The original blocks used in Spelman’s own publication At Home in the Hills, an architectural exploration of vernacular architecture in Harlan County, represent one of the most special holdings of the institution.

 The work of Dr. Robert Spenser Weise also needs special mention.
 He initiated a database containing brief descriptions of folder content for the Director files of Burton Rogers.
 His work has just begun and is listed under this guide in TABLE format as well as in narrative format by box and folder.
-The initial work on this large project is indebted to Robert and the trips he made to Pine Mountain and assisting with the initial organization of the many un accessioned boxes of Rogers’ files, helped to establish order for one of the archives largest collections.
-Working in less than forgiving environments he tackled the physical problems of the large back-log of unaccessioned materials post-1983.
-Dr. Robert Spenser Weise, a member of the History and Religion department at Eastern Kentucky University, with characteristic thoroughness, helped to establish an order to one of the largest of the Director collections and provided an important window into resources from 1942 – 1993.
+The initial important work on this large project, indebted to Robert and the trips he made to Pine Mountain to assist with the organization and analysis of the many un-accessioned boxes of Rogers’ files, helped to establish order for one of the archives largest collections.
+Working in less than forgiving environments he helped to establish guidelines for cataloging the large back-log of un-accessioned materials post-1983.
+Dr. Weise, a member of the History and Religion department at Eastern Kentucky University, with characteristic thoroughness, continues to help establish and give order to one of the largest of the Director collections and to provided an important window into PMSS resources from 1942 – 1993.
 The Rogers years and administration covers one of the broadest surveys of the institutional history.
-Rob’s intense work on inventory and folder level analysis of the Burton Roger records continues and is invaluable for moving that large uncataloged body of material into the public sphere.
+Rob’s intense work on inventory and folder level analysis of these records continues and is invaluable for moving that large un-cataloged body of material into the public sphere.
 Thanks, Rob!

 KEEPERS: PMSS Staff

-The invaluable work of the PMSS paid maintenance staff, (Charley, Mark, T.J., Owen, Merle, and others) who whacked metal shelving together and moved walls and old wooden shelving, and retrofitted an upper storage room to accommodate new storage, gave us space for desks and file cabinets and workable space needed to house the newly joined collections.
+The invaluable work of the PMSS maintenance staff, (Charley, Mark, T.J., Owen, Merle, and others) who whacked metal shelving together and moved walls and old wooden shelving, and retrofitted an upper storage room to accommodate new storage, gave us efficient space for desks and file cabinets and workable space needed to house the newly joined collections.
 Floors at Boy’s House were shored up, and file cabinets and heavy desks were shifted to accommodate the growing body of material.
 A new door was added to the former Library room to provide security.
-See Special Collections Turns a Corner for more details of the work undertaken at Boy’s House (Library).
+See Special Collections Turns a Corner for more details of the historic restoration work undertaken at Boy’s House (Library).
 Importantly, in 2021 a new HVAC system was installed in the Archive/Special Collections area, insuring a constant temperature and humidity control for the collections.

 Housekeeping and dining, headed by long-time staff member Joyce Scearce, continues to keep us all well-cleaned, well fed and monitored for archive insects and mice that always want to share our space.

 More recently our partnership with Berea College on two grants initiated by Dr. Jason Cohen has brought us valuable equipment for scanning and a cohort of teachers who will be using Collections in innovative ways in their classrooms.
-His education interest in the archival holdings has expanded interest in the collections and brought the school a series of promising academic and local educational associations.
+His education interest in the archival holdings has expanded instructional interest in the collections and brought the school a series of promising academic and local educational associations.
 These new partners have greatly expanded our access to current expert consultation and broadened our educational outreach and our local connection with the Community surrounding the School.
 The initial grants have also assisted in establishing guidelines for grant partners at the School.

 KEEPERS: The value of community

-To see the vitas and bios of the collections Co-Editors — Ann Angel Eberhardt and Helen Hayes Wykle, follow the links below.
+To see the vitas and bios of the Archive/Collections Co-Editors — Ann Angel Eberhardt and Helen Hayes Wykle, follow the links below.